STT-WWC2024/WWC-python-challenges/README.md

 30. Create a function that finds the second smallest element in a list.
 31. Create a program that checks if a given string is a valid email address.
 32. Create a function that calculates the average of a list of numbers.
+33. Write a test case for a function that checks if a number is prime.